Reonu/JiggiesOfTimeRecomp/README.md

 # Jiggies of Time Recomp

-This is the new code written for the recomp version of BK The Jiggies of Time.
-This repo expects mod_syms.bin and mod_binary.bin from the romhack tool to be placed in the root folder before building.
+This repository contains the new code written for the Banjo: Recompiled version of the Banjo-Kazooie mod **BK The Jiggies of Time** by Kurko Mods.

 ### Build steps